odpi/egeria-docs/site/docs/types/7/0730-Solution-Components.md

 # 0730 Solution Components

-Solution components proves an architectural summary of how the IT landscape is designed.
+Solution components proves an architectural summary of the logical components that make up the IT landscape.
+These components are linked together via [Solution Ports and Wires](/types/7/0735-Solution-Ports-and-Wires)

 ![UML](0730-Solution-Components.svg)